ietf-wg-masque/draft-ietf-masque-connect-ip/draft-ietf-masque-connect-ip.md

-If a client or IP proxy with a connection containing an IP Proxying request stream is using congestion control for that stream, regardless of whether HTTP datagrams or capsules are used, all traffic independent of DSCP marking will be treated equally within that transport connection.
+If a client or IP proxy with a connection containing an IP Proxying request stream is using congestion control for that stream, regardless of whether HTTP datagrams or capsules are used, all traffic without of DSCP markings will be treated equally within that transport connection.
 The client or proxy MUST NOT copy the DSCP field from the inner IP header to the outer IP header of the packet carrying this packet.
 Instead an application intending to use IP proxying with